 Redoing our gate has been on our list of things to do forever but a big problem with just redoing the gate was that the posts that support it were not secure.
 They would move every time the gate was opened or closed.
 And after removing them we knew why.
 They were not cemented in (we were shocked because the original owners loved to cement everything in) and they were starting to rot.
 So replacing them was a very good idea.
-Here is what our gate looks like today.
+This is the process of installing post for a gate and here is what our gate looks like today.

 What do you think?
 Can you not remember what it looked like before?
 How about I show you.

 So this was step one (after redoing the fence itself) to building a gate for our fence.
 Here is how we installed new posts for our gate.
 Some links in this post are affiliate link for your convenience, click here to read our full affiliate policy.

 To start, we removed all the old pickets, rails, and 4×4 posts.
 Then we dug new holes where the new 4×4 posts would go (we needed three but a normal gate is only 2).
 We tried to have them in the exact same place as before.
 We decided we were going to have the new posts cemented in by 2 ft (24 inches underground).
 So we (Eric!) dug the holes wide enough to fit the 10″ concrete forms and about 26 inches deep.

 It was my job to cut the 10″ concrete tube form in half (24 inches).
 To cut it in half, I measured and marked the tube, then I used a razor blade to cut along the marks.

 After cutting the tube in half, we then placed them into the holes.
 We tried to place the forms directly across from the other (level) and about 1 inch below ground level.
 Next, we poured a couple of inches of gravel into the tubes (about 3-4 inches).
 Then we placed the 4×4’s into the tube and onto the gravel.
 SIDE NOTE: We decided to stain the bottoms of the post with our fence waterproofer before placing them into the tubes.